 3. Look For An Attorney Online

+It may come as no surprise that up to 37% begin their attorney search by looking online.
 If you’re searching for an attorney online, start by searching using the name of your city plus “divorce lawyer.”
 For example, if you live in Burbank, CA, you would type “Burbank divorce lawyer.”

 Beyond the organic results you see, you may want to check out these additional sites: